 PROFILE TYPES

 The profile determines how far the implants extend from the chest wall.
 For a given size (cc volume), varying widths will produce different extension or projection from the chest.
-Several profile types available and have different terminology )”low”, “low plus”, “high”, “full”, “ultra high”).
+Several profile types are available and have different terminology (”low”, “low plus”, “high”, “full”, “ultra-high”).
 Every surgeon has a different method of selecting the best implant profile for each patient and this is something that is discussed at your consultation.

 Related Topics: